The day you bought a dishwasher, you probably thought about stopping washing dishes, pots, cutlery and knives by hand.

 The problem is not the hot water that spoils the blades or handles because it would be necessary to reach much higher temperatures to affect the characteristics of the handle and let alone for the hardness and mechanical strength of the blade, it is not a hardening oven the dishwasher.

-The main reason is corrosion.
+The main reason concerns corrosion.

-So-called stainless steel is actually oxidized.
+The so-called stainless steel is actually very oxidizable.

 Galvanic corrosion,theso-called stack effect occurs when two materials, chemically different, joined and put in contact with a conductive solution.